 Ridwan Karim Dini-Osman, Ghana

 The Tramadol abuse crisis spreading across Ghana is the focus of one of Ridwan’s video reports, as he takes the viewer on a journey to Old Fadama, Ghana’s largest slum and the capital city of the Ashanti Region, Kumasi, where the synthetic opioid drug is regularly abused and destroying young lives.
-Used to treat moderate to moderately severe pain, Tramadol has had alarming take-up across Africa for its anti-fatigue effects, as well as its ability to improve sexual stamina and ease the pain of hunger.
+Used to treat moderate to moderately severe pain, Tramadol has had an alarming take-up across Africa for its anti-fatigue effects, as well as its ability to improve sexual stamina and ease the pain of hunger.
 Ridwan’s report was followed by a nationwide campaign demanding action on smuggling and the sale of opioids.

 Rubatheesan Sandranathan, Sri Lanka